-Experts discovered Qbot back in 2008, and over the years it has evolved from an ordinary info-stealer into a real “Swiss knife” for hackers.
+Experts discovered Qbot in 2008; over the years, it has evolved from an ordinary info-stealer into a real “Swiss knife” for hackers.

 Today, Qbot is capable of, for example, delivering other types of malware to the infected system, and can even be used to remotely connect to the target system to carry out banking transactions using the victim’s IP address.

 “As a rule, Qbot spreads in a classic way: through phishing emails that contain dangerous attachments or lure users to malicious sites controlled by hackers”, – say the researchers.

 Check Point experts remind that the updated version of Qbot can steal emails from its victims and then use them to send spam, thereby creating more believable decoys.

 Between March and August 2020, Check Point researchers discovered several campaigns with an updated version of Qbot, including a campaign where malware was masked using Emotet.
 According to experts, in July 2020, this campaign affected 5% of organizations in the world.

 “Attackers are always looking for ways to improve malware.
 Now they are investing heavily in developing Qbot – it can be used to steal data massively from organizations and ordinary users.
 We have already seen active malicious spam campaigns that Qbot has been distributing.
 We also noted that sometimes Qbot is spread using another Trojan, Emotet”, – says Vasily Diaghilev, head of Check Point Software Technologies.